Users, User Roles, and Access Management

 There are four access levels:

-• Contributor: Can create and edit all assets and execute flows but can’t edit some settings and can’t view the audit log.
+Contributor: Can create and edit all assets and execute flows, but cannot change system-level settings or access the audit log.

-• No Access: Can’t view or edit anything.
-This access level is used to quickly remove access for users without deleting them.
+No Access: Cannot view or edit any content.
+This level is useful for temporarily revoking access without deleting the user account.

-Note: The team's collaboration and management features are only available in the Leapwork Enterprise Edition.
-The Administrator will not be able to see this option in Platform edition.
+Note: Team collaboration and management features are only available in the Leapwork Enterprise Edition.
+These options will not appear in the Platform Edition.

 Using Active Directory (AD) to control access